New York Rangers have to watch Saturday as Eastern Conference playoff scramble continues

 Behind the Rangers

-The Flyers’ loss at the Garden on Thursday dropped them two points behind the Rangers, with New York also having a game in hand.
+The Flyers’ loss at the Garden on Thursday dropped them two points behind the Rangers.
 The loss also ended a 5-0-1 run by Philadelphia after the Flyers looked like they might be falling out of the race two weeks ago.

-Thursday began a busy stretch for coach John Tortorella’s team, which visits the Islanders on Friday, has a home-and-home against the Devils and hosts the Islanders on Jan.
+Thursday began a busy stretch for coach John Tortorella’s team.
+The Flyers lost 3-1 to the Islanders at UBS Arena on Friday, then have a home-and-home against the Devils and host the Islanders on Jan.
 30 – that’s five games in eight days.
 The Rangers don’t see them again until the Flyers come to the Garden on April 9.

 Detroit Red Wings (22-21-5, 49 points)